drowrin/orpheus/content/posts/final-fantasy-retrospective/final-fantasy-vi.md

 along the way represents the pain that doubt causes.
 His betrayal and choice to destroy the world represents the despair of that doubt taking over. ||

 I had something spoiled for me before I started the game.
-It was innevitable.
+It was inevitable.
 I knew || Kefka was the true villain || (though this seemed obvious to me anyways, I'm clearly not in a position to say it was actually obvious without knowing it ahead of time).
 I knew that || Kefka won, temporarily ||, but I didn't know any